Afshin-A/Obsidian/CS/Databases/SQL.md

 # JOIN
-It's often faster and safer to perform a join operation on two tables and then do the query as normal than performing two separate queries and then combining the results.
+It's often faster and safer to perform a join operation on two tables and then do the query as normal, than performing two separate queries and then combining the results.

 There are different types of join, and they all differ in how the handle mismatched rows.
 - Suppose there that a row from table1 does not match any rows from table2. **Then inner** join will drop that row from the final table.